Lessons from Co-Creating Future Africa ☀️

 The early days of Future Africa had us doing anything and everything to keep the lights on.
 In the early days, most of us went a year without a salary and were happy to show up every day.
 The first engagement that brought us some income was a corporate innovation engagement with a bank, which we at Akanka managed.
 E and I would be up at 2am revising our deck.
 You’d hear Mayowa juggling between work and his kids in the background of calls. 😅 Tola would come through on the legal end when we needed legal help.

 Hence our final lesson for you all is that as you grow, ensure that you believe in the energy of your teammates and their potential to grow.
-No one comes perfect, and that’s why you’ll need to always remember to start with gratitude and take responsibility for your growth and that of others.
+No one comes perfect.
+That’s why you’ll always need to remember to slow down, start with gratitude and take responsibility for your growth and that of others.
 You’re at Future Africa to help each other prosper, so when you can, lead with courage and kindness ❤️

 With Love,